parisyup/carRegistryRepo/Kotlin/README.md

-# Tokens in Next-Gen Corda

-Unlike Corda 4, we don’t have an SDK for tokens in Next-Gen Corda;
-the token’s functionality is brought into the core C5 platform.
-We have also introduced a new Token Selection API, which enables a flow to claim tokens exclusively and provides a way to merge and return fungible tokens satisfying a given amount.

-In this sample, I will show you how you can create a tokenised car system, a database to maintain information about a car and provide it to the necassary parties.

-## Tokens app
+## The app
 It will be used to create and maintain information about a car while providing a copy to a third party (Like an insurance comapny) if needed.

 In this app you can:
-1. Write a flow to Create a Car Asset/State on Ledger. `IssueCarTokensFlow`
+1. Write a flow to Create a Car Asset/State on Ledger. `IssueCarFlow`
 2. List out the Car entries you had. `ListCarFlow`
-3. Claim and transfer the tokens to a new member. `TransferCarTokenFlow`
+3. Claim and transfer the car info to a new member. `TransferCarFlow`

 ### Setting up